Resolutions of ideals of six fat points in P^2: Background

-To prove this, we determine (in the case that the points $p_i$ are either distinct or $-K_X$ is nef) the subset $\hbox{NEG}(X)\subset\hbox{Cl}(X)$ of divisor classes of effective reduced irreducible divisors of negative self-intersection.
-Among all blow ups $X$ of \pr2, it turns out there are only finitely many possible subsets $\hbox{NEG}(X)$, and $\hbox{NEG}(X)$ is itself always finite.
-We can then obtain our result by analyzing each possible subset $\hbox{NEG}(X)$.
-As a practical matter, what our result means is, given any fat point subscheme $Z=m_1p_1+\cdots+m_6p_6$ where either the points are distinct or $-K_X$ is nef, to determine the Hilbert function and graded Betti numbers for $I(Z)$ it is enough to know $\hbox{NEG}(X)$.
+We begin by determining the subset $\hbox{NEG}(X)\subset\hbox{Cl}(X)$ of divisor classes of effective reduced irreducible divisors of negative self-intersection.
+Among all 6 point blow ups $X$ of \pr2, it turns out there are only finitely many possible subsets $\hbox{NEG}(X)$, and $\hbox{NEG}(X)$ is itself always finite.
+(By Corollary \ref{typesvsneg}, up to reordering the points, the possible subsets $\hbox{NEG}(X)$ correspond bijectively with the configuration types of Figure 1.)
+We can then obtain our result by an analysis for each possible subset $\hbox{NEG}(X)$.
+As a practical matter, it is easier to consider the subset

+since $\hbox{neg}(X)$ is a proper (and usually substantially smaller) subset of $\hbox{NEG}(X)$, but $\hbox{neg}(X)$ determines $\hbox{NEG}(X)$, by Remark \ref{minustwoRem}.
+In fact, the elements of $\hbox{neg}(X)$ correspond to the curves displayed in Figure 1.
+(For example, for configuration type 1, $\hbox{neg}(X)$ is empty, for configuration type 2, $\hbox{neg}(X)$ consists of the divisor class of the proper transform of the line through the three collinear points, etc.)